Code-Institute-Submissions/interactive-milestone-project/README.md

 * The Images used in both the Players and Enemy lasers were taken from: https://images.app.goo.gl/ndYYXsgZ9rNRydep8 and scaled down and colorized.

 ### Acknowledgements
+A big thank you to my mentor Reuben Ferrante, for all of his great advice.

 * I received inspiration via PIXI.js tutorials from the Youtuber Dower Chin
 * I received inspiration from the 1978 Space Invaders Game.
 An example of which can be found here: http://www.civrays.com/invaders.html